The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 • Tax consequences make some options less popular than others

-How Much do I Have to Put Down to Buy a Home?
+How Much Do I Have to Put Down to Buy a Home?

-Most home buyers believe they must put at least 20 percent down in order to secure the purchase a home.
+Most home buyers believe they must put at least 20 percent down to secure the purchase of a home.
 While it’s true that some residential real estate might require a 20 percent down payment, it is not the hard requirement it once was.
 There are opportunities for some home buyers to receive low- and no-down payment mortgages.
-The median national down payment was 13 percent in 2022, according to NAR.
+The median national down payment was 13 percent in 2023, according to NAR.
 For a home priced $389,500, that adds up to a $50,635 down payment.

 Using Retirement Funds for a Down Payment